 In the sophomore year, students pursue the study of world culture.
-In Cultural and Social Foundations III, students continue their foundation courses and advance to Twentieth Century great works.
+Students continue their foundation courses and advance to Twentieth Century great works.
+They may pursue advanced electives in writing and topics based courses.
 In their sophomore seminars, students learn sophisticated methods of cultural analysis and explore issues facing a particular sector of the globe.
 The seminars are discussion-based, writing intensive, and interdisciplinary, and require the completion of a significant research project.
-In addition to the seminars, sophomores also take a second science course, advisor-approved elective, an intensive language course in preparation for the junior year of international study, and a Quantitative Reasoning course.
+In addition to the seminars, sophomores also complete required science classes, advisor-approved electives, and intensive language courses in preparation for the junior year of international study.

 GLS has a language study requirement as well as a language proficiency requirement.
 Students must both attain proficiency through at least the intermediate level and study in the language of their junior year site during each semester at the site; in addition, students must have proficiency through the beginning level (normally courses I/II in a sequence, which may be taught in a single intensive semester) before studying at an international site.
 Thus, a student who does not speak the language of the junior year site host country will be expected to take at least one semester of the appropriate intensive language course before the junior year; one year of the language if it is not offered in intensive format.
 But regardless of the level of prior fluency, study of the site language must continue in each semester of the junior year as well.
 Students who already have some level of proficiency in the language of the junior year site will take a placement test and either continue language study at a higher level (for example, in an advanced grammar class and one conversation class) or take one higher level language instruction class and one class taught in the language of the host country.
 Student who already have advanced or near-native proficiency will take two classes during the junior year taught in the language of the host country.
 Fluency is established by testing out of the intermediate level (normally, level IV) in the language department's placement test.

 Junior Year promotes active engagement with the culture of the study away site;